animesh/theImagingSource/README.md

     ...
 ```

-- **Q:** Can I use `fastpages` for Jekyll docs sites or for things that are not Jekyll blog posts?  **A:** At the moment, `fastpages` is a highly opinionated solution that works only for Jekyll blog posts.
-If you want to write documentation for your module or library with Jupyter notebooks, we suggest you use [fastai/nbdev](https://github.com/fastai/nbdev) which is expressly built for this purpose.
+- **Q:** Can I use `theImagingSource` for Jekyll docs sites or for things that are not Jekyll blog posts?  **A:** At the moment, `theImagingSource` is a highly opinionated solution that works only for Jekyll blog posts.
+If you want to write documentation for your module or library with Jupyter notebooks, we suggest you use [animeshs/nbdev](https://github.com/animeshs/nbdev) which is expressly built for this purpose.

-- **Q:** What is the difference between [fast_template](https://github.com/fastai/fast_template) and fastpages?
-Which one should I use?  **A:** Because `fastpages` is more flexible and extensible, we recommend using it where possible. `fast_template` may be a better option for getting folks blogging who have no technical expertise at all, and will only be creating posts using Github's integrated online editor.
+- **Q:** What is the difference between [fast_template](https://github.com/animeshs/fast_template) and theImagingSource?
+Which one should I use?  **A:** Because `theImagingSource` is more flexible and extensible, we recommend using it where possible. `fast_template` may be a better option for getting folks blogging who have no technical expertise at all, and will only be creating posts using Github's integrated online editor.

-# Customizing Fastpages
+# Customizing theImagingSource

-fastpages builds upon the [minima theme](https://github.com/jekyll/minima).
-If you want to customize the styling or layout of fastpages, you can find instructions [in minima's README](https://github.com/jekyll/minima/blob/master/README.md).
+theImagingSource builds upon the [minima theme](https://github.com/jekyll/minima).
+If you want to customize the styling or layout of theImagingSource, you can find instructions [in minima's README](https://github.com/jekyll/minima/blob/master/README.md).
 It is a good idea to read the full contents of the README to understand the directory structure.
 Furthermore, it is a good idea to have a basic understanding of Jekyll before customizing your theme.
 For those new to Jekyll, [the official docs](https://jekyllrb.com/docs/) are a good place to start.
-Concretely, you can override css in fastpages in `_sass/minima/custom-styles.scss`.
+Concretely, you can override css in theImagingSource in `_sass/minima/custom-styles.scss`.

-**If you choose to make customizations to fastpages**  It is possible that customizations you make could collide with current or future versions of fastpages and we recommend doing so only if you feel sufficiently comfortable with HTML and CSS.
+**If you choose to make customizations to theImagingSource**  It is possible that customizations you make could collide with current or future versions of theImagingSource and we recommend doing so only if you feel sufficiently comfortable with HTML and CSS.